 East again and you come to the open, largely grassy areas lying behind the dunes, which in turn lie behind Montrose's excellent beach.
 Here are the town's camping and caravanning site, the golf courses, and a range of attractions such as the Traill Pavilion that bring a genuine seaside resort feel to this part of town.

 The final area of Montrose lies to the north of the centre of the town, as the main road starts to lead towards Aberdeen.
-Now increasingly given over to housing developments this was once an important industrial area.
-Close by is the site of Britain's first operational military airfield, established by the Royal Flying Corps in 1913, and reopened in WWII.
+Now increasingly given over to housing development this was once an important industrial area.
+Close by is the site of Britain's first operational military airfield, established by the Royal Flying Corps at the end of 1913, and reopened in WWII.
 Part of it is now home to the Montrose Air Station Heritage Centre.

 Throughout the 1900s the north end of Montrose was dominated by the tower of Lochside Distillery.
 This wonderful structure was unique in Scotland and owed much more to the architectural traditions of German breweries than those of Scottish distilleries.
 The building is, sadly, now only a memory.
 Head west from here, however, and the treatment of our heritage gets rather better.
 Two miles beyond the edge of Montrose is the House of Dun, built in the 1730s and restored to its former glory in the late 1980s.
 It is now open as a visitor attraction.